Classical Geometric Fluctuation Relations: Discussions and conclusions

 The detailed geometric fluctuation relation states that the distribution of stochastic metrics (SFI) for reverse processes between two equilibrium states is proportional to that of forward processes, adjusted by an exponential factor of the total entropy along the forward trajectory.

-The integral geometric fluctuation theorem asserts that, for an ensemble of possible nonequilibrium trajectories between two equilibrium states, the average stochastic length is bounded from below by the entropy variation that flows into the coupled thermal bath.
+The integral geometric fluctuation theorem asserts that, for an ensemble of possible non-equilibrium trajectories between two equilibrium states, the average stochastic length is bounded from below by the entropy variation that flows into the coupled thermal bath.
+In equilibrium, the average stochastic length is equal to the thermodynamic length of the path, defined in terms of the FI.
+There remains the question if there is a bound between the thermodynamic length and the bath entropy.

 Finally, we introduce an uncertainty relation for temporal stochastic uncertainty, analogous to those for temporal Fisher information.
 Using the SFI, we derive a single-trajectory uncertainty based on the stochastic action and length of the trajectory.
 This development paves the way to the formulation of thermodynamic uncertainty relations for ensembles and trajectory-dependent speed limits.